 Despite its natural strength, not all granite provides the same reliability.

-On a lawn-level, slant or upright monument, the bronze is placed and priced based on the number of characters or the intricacy of any designs.
-Pricing, like granite, can be broad, ranging from around a thousand dollars for a simple lawn-level to tens of thousands of dollars for large and intricate bronze statues.
+On a lawn-level, slant or upright monument, the bronze is placed and priced based on the number of characters or the intricacy of the design.
+Like granite, bronze cemetery monument prices can be broad, ranging from around a thousand dollars for a simple lawn-level headstone to tens of thousands of dollars for large and intricate bronze statues.

-If you choose to work with a memorial manufacturer, they will have a great understanding of pricing at a given time.
-If working through a funeral home, cemetery or other third party, they may not have the same level of knowledge about the material’s source.
+If you choose to work with a memorial manufacturer, they will have a great understanding of bronze monument prices at a given time.
+If working through a funeral home, cemetery or other third party, they will likely not have the same level of knowledge about the material’s source.

 Once the memorial’s size, shape and material are selected, the canvas is in place.
-The final decisions—and perhaps those most intimately personal—are which words and images will be drawn in stone.
+The final decisions—and perhaps those most intimately personal—are the words and images to be drawn in stone.

-Though not nearly as integral to the cost as the stone size, shape and type, different design options have associated costs.
+Though they do not impact the monument price as much as the size, shape and type, different design options have varying costs.

 To view this guide as a PDF or to access a printable version for later viewing, click here.